drvinceknight/unpeudemath/_posts/2015-11-15-Visualising-markov-chains.md

 diagram (but how could it be?) it's a nice quick and easy way to visualise a Markov chain as you're working on it.

-[Here is a JuPyTer notebook with all the above code](https://github.com/drvinceknight/unpeudemath/blob/gh-pages/assets/code/Visualising%20Markov%20Chains.ipynb).
+[Here is a Jupyter notebook with all the above code](https://github.com/drvinceknight/unpeudemath/blob/gh-pages/assets/code/Visualising%20Markov%20Chains.ipynb).